Master of Arts (M.A.) in Learning, Design, and Technology

 How long will it take?

-Students pursuing the degree full-time can complete it in one year, while part-time students may take up to two years.
+Students pursuing the degree full-time can complete it in one year, while part-time students typically complete the program in two years.

 When can I start?